 You will need to configure an RSA key pair in order to register the proxy.
-This acts as the proxy's identity with the Snap proxy.
+This acts as the proxy's identity with the upstream Snap Store.

 They can be generated and configured automatically:

 sudo snap-proxy generate-keys

 Or you can manually generate a key pair, in OpenSSH format (e.g., via ssh-keygen) and set explicitly:

 sudo snap-proxy config \ proxy.key.public="<public key data>" \ proxy.key.private="<private key data>"